North Carolina Coast Travel Guide

 Currituck Sound, North Carolina © M0M3NTUM

-Cape Hatteras National Seashore stretches for 70 miles (113km) down the Outer Banks barrier islands and has a wealth of history relating to shipwrecks and lighthouses.
+Cape Hatteras National Seashore stretches for 70 miles (113km) down the Outer Banks and has a wealth of history relating to shipwrecks and lighthouses.
 Once known as the 'Graveyard of the Atlantic', wrecks of over 600 ships lie in the treacherous waters along the coast.
-The park's fishing and surfing are considered to be the best on the East Coast, and beautiful beaches provide opportunities for many different water activities.
-In contrast to the shops, restaurants, accommodation, and recreational opportunities offered by the small towns on Cape Hatteras, Cape Lookout is a beach wilderness that is unconnected to the mainland and remains undeveloped, offering a comparatively pristine beach experience.

-At the southern end of the North Carolina Coast, in the Cape Fear Coastal area, is the beach resort of Wilmington.
-Although the largest seaport on the coast, it is an attractive and friendly town with an appealing historic district around its waterfront, and the cobbled streets and boardwalk lined with cafes and restaurants have a welcoming atmosphere.
+The beach resort of Wilmington sits at the southern end of the North Carolina Coast in the Cape Fear Coastal area.
+Although the largest seaport on the coast, it is an attractive and friendly town with an appealing historic district around its waterfront, as well as cobbled streets, cafes, and restaurants.

 Become our North Carolina Coast Travel Expert